hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 1. First we extend our GamePanel class.
 Here we create a racquet instance of our Racquet class.
 	- Type ``` /edit GamePanel``` into the JShell.
 The editor should appear.
 Now declare the private attribute racquet ``` private Racquet racquet;``` and click on accept and on exit.
 	- We now get a notification that "GamePanel" is replaced, and that it *cannot be referenced until Racquet is declared*.
 So instead of a compile error, JShell uses forward reference to handle this undeclared member.
 As code is entered and evaluated sequentially, these references will be temporarily unresolved (@Field2014).
 As a result, we are not able to instantiate the class "GamePanel" anymore without having the "Racquet" class declared.
 	- At the same time, JShell also resets all related instances like the newContentPane object to null due to the signature change of the class.
 Here, we got a notation that all existing instances of this class are reset to null in the context of the JShell.
 So if we for example enter the object name *newContentPane* into the JShell and tries to reference it, we get a NullPointerException.
-It needs to be mentioned, that in case of any exception JShell remains stable and propagates the exception message onto the command line.
+It clearly shows that JShell remains stable in case of an exception and that it propagates the exception message onto the command line.
-		- Despite the null pointer reference, we still see the GUI and can also reference the ball inside the thread itself.
-Although JShell has reset the objects within the user session, every thread in the underlying JVM itself has a working memory in which it keeps its own working copy of variables that it has to use or assign.
-As the thread executes a program, it operates on these working copies.
-Within our example its the GamePanel object *newContentPane*.
-As a result, we do not get a NullPointerException out of the existing GUI thread and have to close the GUI on our own.
-Close it now.
+	- Although the replacement of class GamePanel implied a reset of instances within the context of the JShell, the game still works without NullPointerExceptions.
+This special case will be discussed in the [error handling section ](#error) later.
+For now close the game.

 2. The next step in the work-flow is the creation of the "Racquet" class [(Source can be found here)](#racquet).
 Our racquet here is a rectangle, that listens to user interactions with the keyboard.
 In the end we should able to move it using the left and right arrows on our keyboard.
 Enter the Racquet class into the JShell.